Edivad99/mod-version-controll/README.md

-# mod-version-controll
+# Mod Version Controll
-A repository where I collect the version files that forge uses for updates
+A repository where I collect the version files that forge uses for updates.
+I don't know what you need this repository :)